jjbemel/DiffusionPlotter/README.md

 ### Requires:
 - Fiji in working directory
+- In /Fiji/macros/ place the AutoCalibSlice.ijm and AutoCalibTimed.ijm files
+- Mapped photos are in a seperate folder
 - Photos listed alphabetically in folder, in chronological order (i.e. photo1, photo2; A, B, C; etc.)
-- In /Fiji/macros/ place the AutoCalibSlice.ijm and AutoCalibTimed.ijm files

 ### Checklist
 - [x] Fiji Auto Calibrate